 Plus, it’s an interesting time for the department.
 The previous director stepped aside after 25 years and Lucy agreed to manage the department where she’s previously worked as a clinician and the director of emergency medicine training.

-She has avowed to help build a team for the next 25 years.
+She has vowed to help build a team for the next 25 years.
 “I love clinical work and teaching,” she says.
 “But I feel passionate about steering the department successfully through this transition period.”

 Sense of pride